 5) A phone interview by invitation only.
 Please note that not all candidates will be invited to interview.

 Please complete the application form and review the terms and conditions before submission.
 Please mail, in hard copy, the application and all required documents along with your application for admission.
-In order to be considered, candidates for this award must have completed their application for admission and interviewed by no later than April 30, 2019.
+In order to be considered, candidates for this award must have completed their application for admission and attend an interview.
 Incomplete applications will not be considered.

 All data that you provide will be held by Christie’s Education in accordance with its privacy notice.
 Any financial information and documentation will only be used for purposes of your scholarship application.
 Christie’s Education will retain that financial information and documentation for 12 months after the decision has been made for unsuccessful applicants and for 12 months following the conclusion of your studies for successful applicants.